 A Play by Dahn Hiuni

-Harrowing, poignant and irreverently funny, MURMURS & INCANTATIONS explores the anguish and the responsibility of being an artist.
-It sharply examines the ways in which identity, cultural history and personal baggage affect, impede and shape the creative process.
-Theatrically, MURMURS & INCANTATIONS is groundbreaking in its meaningful incorporation of performance art into both the form and content of the play.
+Harrowing, poignant and irreverently funny, the play explores the anguish and the responsibility of being an artist.
+Theatrically, Murmurs is groundbreaking in its meaningful incorporation of performance art into both the form and content of a play.